Zellic/solidity-parser/docs/source/getstarted/sourcecode.rst

 .. figure:: ../../imgs/astmods2.png
    :class: with-border

-   An overview of the strategy
+   An overview of the strategy.

 Setup
 -----